mononym/git_diff/README.md

 ```

 The above output is heavily truncated for illustration, but it should give enough of an idea of what to expect.
 The
-code, while naive, is less than 100 lines of actual code and it's painfully obvious where the output data structure is
+code, while naive, is less than 100 lines of actual code and all takes place in the GitDiff module.
+Emulate the tests
-constructed so it should be easy to discover the answer to any questions about how something will look.
-Or you could run
-it against the `diff.txt` file in the `test` directory for some quick viewing of the output.
+in a an interactive shell for quick viewing of the output.

 ## Benchmarks